rodpayne/home-assistant_person_location/README.md

 ### **Configuration Parameters**

-The configuration can be updated in either the `Settings > Devices & services` GUI, or by adding parameters to `configutation.yaml`.
+The configuration can be updated in either the `Settings > Devices & services` GUI or by adding parameters to `configutation.yaml`.
 To avoid confusion and prevent unexpected results, choose to use one or the other, not both.

 | GUI Parameter | YAML Parameter | Optional | Description | Default |
 | :------------ | :------------- | :------: | :---------- | :------ |